AlexWambui/ecomerce-singlestore-ecommerce_laravel-livewire/notes.md

 - cannot delete their account.

 Users
+~~- can view product details page.~~
+~~- can view products categorized page.~~
+~~- can send contact form messages.~~
+~~- can search for products in the shop page.~~
+- can add items to cart without logging in.
+- can view cart items without loggin in.
+- can checkout once they login.
 - can view their sales with delivery and payment statuses.
+- can view ratings for products.
 - can rate products.
-- can send contact form messages.
-- can add items to cart without logging in.
-- can checkout once they login.
 - can read and add comments to blogs.
 - can delete their accounts.

+# Features
+- Home
+- Shop
+- About
+- Contact

+- Users
+- Products
+- Product Categories
+- Product Ratings
+- Product Price Tiers
+- Sales
+- Delivery Regions
+- Delivery Areas
+- Blogs
+- Blog Categories
+- Contact Messages

 # DB DESIGN
 ```